gistia/vagrant-mssql-express/README.md

 # vagrant-mssql-express

-A Windows Server 2008 R2 VM with SQL Server Express 2008 R2 SP2 powered by Vagrant.
+A Windows Server 2012 R2 VM with SQL Server 2012 Express edition powered by Vagrant.

 ## Requirements

-* Vagrant 1.6+ (tested on 1.6.3)
+* Vagrant 1.6+ (tested on 1.7.2)
-* VirtualBox 4.3+ (tested on 4.3.16 on an Ubuntu host)
+* VirtualBox 4.3+ (tested on 4.3.26 on a Mac OS X host with Yosemite)
 * Around `12GB` of disk space (`3GB` for base box + `~9GB` for the VM)

 ## Base box information